Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/04-working-with-claims.md

 ## Claims transformations

 During the authentication flow, you might want to modify the claims that you get from the IDP.
-In ASP.NET 5, you can perform claims transformation inside of the **AuthenticationValidated** event from the OpenID Connect middleware.
+In ASP.NET Core, you can perform claims transformation inside of the **AuthenticationValidated** event from the OpenID Connect middleware.
 (See [Authentication events](03-authentication.md#authentication-events).)

 Any claims that you add during **AuthenticationValidated** are stored in the session authentication cookie.
 They don't get pushed back to Azure AD.